 Foreign Investment Risk.
 The Fund's investments in non-U.S. issuers may involve unique risks compared to investing in securities of U.S. issuers.
 Adverse political, economic or social developments could undermine the value of the Fund's investments or prevent the Fund from realizing the full value of its investments.
 Countries with emerging and frontier markets may present heightened risks of nationalization of businesses, restrictions on foreign ownership and prohibitions on the repatriation of assets.
 The economies of emerging and frontier markets countries also may be based on only a few industries, making them more vulnerable to changes in local or global trade conditions and more sensitive to debt burdens, inflation rates or adverse news and events.
-Where all or a portion of the Fund's underlying securities trade in a market that is closed when the market in which the Fund's shares are listed and trading in that market is open, there may be changes between the last quote from its closed foreign market and the value of such security during the Fund's shares and the underlying value of those shares.
+Where all or a portion of the Fund's underlying securities trade in a market that is closed when the market in which the Fund's shares are listed and trading in that market is open, there may be changes between the last quote from its closed foreign market and the value of such security during the Fund's domestic trading day.
+In addition, please note that this in turn could lead to differences between the market price of the Fund's shares and the underlying value of those shares.

 Frontier Markets Risk.
 Frontier markets are those emerging markets that are considered to be among the smallest, least mature and least liquid, and as a result, may be more likely to experience inflation, political turmoil and rapid changes in economic conditions than more developed and traditional emerging markets.
 Investments in frontier markets may be subject to a greater risk of loss than investments in more developed and traditional emerging markets.
 Frontier markets often have less uniformity in accounting and reporting requirements, unreliable securities valuations and greater risk associated with custody of securities.
-Economic, political, illiquidity and currency risks may be more pronounced with respect to investments in frontier markets.
+Economic, political, illiquidity and currency risks may be more pronounced with respect to investments in frontier markets than in emerging markets.